 About and C.V.

 James Paddock is a visual artist.
-Mixing conceptual, video, man-made and found objects, he shares his unique view of the world.
-Discussing frequently overlooked matters from a philosophical perspective, Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.
+Using conceptual art, video, man-made and found objects, he shares his unique view of the world.
+Discussing frequently overlooked matters with insight and awareness.
+Paddock magnifies what he believes to be the most significant points for discussion within the field of contemporary art.

 Paddock enjoys presenting an analysis of British culture.
 He concentrates primarily on humankind exploring the similarities and differences between human beings.
 Acknowledging world cultures in his practice, while taking an in-depth look at core human traits he pulls resources from a diverse lifetime, together with his observations of today’s society.

 Paddock offers us his angle on life, which is an abstract reality of the everyday.
-With an eye firmly on the conditioning of humans and an evident concern for free speech, no perspective is left unexamined in Paddock’s artwork.
+With an eye firmly on the conditioning of humans and an evident concern for humans to freely express themselves, no perspective is left unexamined in Paddock’s artwork.

 Searching for contrary evidence beyond current belief systems, Paddock enjoys an independent stance, exploring new ideas and seizing on concepts about life as they naturally occur to him